jsiegenthaler/hueget/README.md

 # Starting hueget
 The following examples assume you have hueget in a folder that your system can find.
-Update your PATH variables if needed.
+Update your PATH variables if needed. the folloiwng examples use an IP address of 192.168.0.50.
+Adjust to match the IP address of your hue bridge.

 To see the help text, start hueget without any arguments as follows:
 ```